 Mr. McCloskey has published articles on international law issues, including recently: “UK courts continue to clarify the basis and scope of ‘representative actions’,” International Bar Association (October, 2021); “The 2020 revisions to the IBA rules on evidence – change for a new decade,” Global Arbitration Review (2021); and “Safe Haven for Investors in (and Through) the UK Post-Brexit?”
 American Society of International Law Insights (2021).
 He has, since 2019, been an editor of the European Investment Law and Arbitration Review, co-published by the European Federation for Investment Law and Arbitration and Queen Mary University of London.
 He sits on the Executive Committee of the London Irish Lawyers Association, and is actively involved in the public international law and arbitration communities (including the YIAG, YPILG, Young ITA, Young ICCA and Arbitration Ireland).
 He has previously been invited to speak on international arbitration at Kings College London.

-Mr. McCloskey joined Debevoise as a trainee solicitor in 2014 and was admitted as a solicitor of the Senior Courts of England & Wales in 2016.
+Mr. McCloskey is admitted as a Solicitor Advocate of the Senior Courts of England & Wales.
 He speaks and handles matters in Spanish.